A guide to Ontario's 2026 auto insurance accident benefits reform

 According to the FSRA, Ontario’s accident benefits will become more consumer-focused by enabling greater choice and flexibility.
 While specific benefits, such as standard medical, rehabilitation and attendant care, remain mandatory, all other accident benefits will become optional.

-The goal is to let drivers determine which coverage is right for them, while continuing to ensure that essential care, like doctor visits and physiotherapy, is provided to anyone injured in an accident.
+The goal is to let drivers choose the coverage that's right for them, while continuing to ensure that essential care, such as doctor visits and physiotherapy, is provided to anyone injured in an accident.

 The table below outlines the benefits that will be optional starting July 1, 2026.